siren-js/client/README.md

     // set the 'quantity' field value
     quantityField.value = 69;
   }
-  // submit the action
-  response = await submit(editAction);
-  // a third option is to extract the response content as text... const text = await response.text();
-  // ...and parse the result as Siren JSON entity = await parse(response);
+  // submit the action and parse the response as Siren response = await submit(editAction).then(parse);
 }
 ```